 4. For a more comprehensive guide, Smartsheet has put together the ultimate guide to small business budgeting.

-5. We recommended keeping track of your expenses by digitizing your receipts, invoices, and other financial documents.
+5. We recommend keeping track of your expenses with receipt software that allows you to digitize your receipts, invoices, and other financial documents.
 Shoeboxed has put together a complete guide to receipt organizing and management.

 Employing a suitable budgeting method for your business is an effective way to save costs, increase productivity, and bring in more profits.

-By understanding the basics of commonly-used budgeting methods among businesses, you can gain a deeper insight into your own business’s situation to improve your financial performance.
+By understanding the basics of commonly-used budgeting methods among businesses, you can gain a deeper insight into your own business’s situation to improve your financial performance and even plan for a large unexpected expense.

 In order to determine your ideal budgeting method, it’s important that you have accurately recorded expenses.
 Shoeboxed can help with that.